 A Los Angeles Workplace Lawyer Can Make Sure You Are Properly Compensated

 While most workers put in a shift at their job and then go home for the day knowing the remaining time is theirs to use as they see fit, other employees in various occupations may be required to be on-call by their employers.
 While you may think this only applies to doctors, nurses, first responders, and others in similar occupations, the fact is employees in many industries can be on-call, including restaurant workers, retail workers, and many more.
 This means that even when they aren’t on the schedule, their manager can call them to come back to work.
 In these situations, questions often arise as to whether these employees are entitled to be paid for the specific times when they are on-call.
-If you are an on-call employee and have questions about this issue, it is best to seek advice from an employment attorney Los Angeles as soon as possible.
+If you are an on-call employee and have questions about this issue, it is best to seek advice from an employment attorney in Los Angeles as soon as possible.

 What is Considered On-Call Time?

 When discussing on-call time and employees, this time refers to hours when an employee may not be actually performing any of their duties, yet are expected to be available for work if called upon.
 When disputes arise regarding whether or not an employee is entitled to be paid for their on-call hours, the determining factors often include where they have to be while on-call and whatever restrictions their employer places on them while on-call.
 Being on-call means that your time is not your own, and you can’t enjoy your day off with time-consuming activities like hiking and going to the movies.
 Since your job is dictating your free time, it’s easy to feel taken advantage of.
-A Los Angeles restaurant worker rights lawyer from Mann Elias can ensure that you’re being treated fairly on and off the clock.
+A Los Angeles employer violations lawyer from Mann & Elias can ensure that you’re being treated fairly on and off the clock.

 Employees Who Stay at Work

 In some on-call situations, employees stay at work while waiting to be told to begin working at their job.
 When this occurs, an employer is required to pay the employee for this on-call time.
 Examples of this taking place involve repair technicians who must stay at work waiting for service calls, secretaries who sit at their desk waiting for various assignments, or restaurant workers who wait to see if shifts will be busy enough to require their services waiting tables or performing other tasks.
 Whatever the case may be, your employer must pay you for this time.
-If you are not being paid for your on-call time in these or similar situations, hire an employee rights attorney for restaurant workers at Mann Elias to make sure your boss is not taking advantage of you.
+If you are not being paid for your on-call time in these or similar situations, hire an employee rights attorney to make sure your boss is not taking advantage of you.